jpmckinney/multi_mail/README.md

       :spamassassin_threshold => 4.5,
     })

 **2013-04-15:** If an email contains multiple HTML parts, Mandrill will only include the first HTML part in its `html` parameter.
+We therefore parse its `raw_msg` parameter to set the HTML part correctly.
 Mandrill also adds a newline to the end of each message part.

 ### Additional information provided by the API